Catherine Deneuve. The name alone invokes mystery.

 “My mother brought us up very normally and very seriously, and cinema was not part of our family life.”

-Part of family life or not, it wasn’t long before Catherine had her first experiences working in the movies.
+Still, it wasn’t long before young Catherine had her first experiences working in the movies.

-Growing up, Catherine dreamed of being just about anything besides an actress.
-Through the years, Catherine has said she aspired to be a graphic artist, an interior designer, or even an archeologist.
+Growing up, Catherine dreamed of being just about anything other than an actress.
+She aspired to be a graphic artist, an interior designer, or even an archeologist.
 But never an actress.

-So when the opportunity arose for her to play a bit part in Jacques Poitrenaud’s 1960 film, The Door Slams, sixteen-year-old Catherine agreed not out of ambition, but curiosity.
-As Catherine shared about this early role in a 2005 interview with The Telegraph,
+When Catherine was offered a bit part in Jacques Poitrenaud’s 1960 film, The Door Slams, the sixteen-year-old agreed not out of ambition, but curiosity:

 “I was not particularly attracted to the idea [of acting].
 But curiosity made me go for it.
 My mother wasn’t too keen, but because shooting fell in the school holiday she let me do it.
 In retrospect, though, I think I was a little too young.”